ArnoVdH/photoblog/content/movies.md

 type = "static"

 +++
 A list of good movies in chronological order.

+Watching anyone of these will never be wasted time.

+Lesson learned by making this list: I need to watch more older movies.

 (1920) Das Cabinet des Dr. Caligari – Robert Wiene (1927) Metropolis – Fritz Lang